darktable-org/dtdocs/content/module-reference/processing-modules/base-curve.md

 Simulate the in-camera JPEG by applying a characteristic base curve to the image.

-darktable comes with a number of base curve presets that attempt to mimic the curves of various camera makers.
-These presets are automatically applied according to the maker ID found in the image's Exif data.
+darktable comes with a number of base curve presets that attempt to mimic the curves of various camera manufacturers.
+These presets are automatically applied according to the "maker ID" found in the image's Exif data.
 Camera-specific base curve presets are also available for some camera models.

 This module will be enabled by default if [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md) is set to "display-referred".
-A second option in the preferences dialog allows you to choose whether darktable should attempt to apply a camera-specific base curve (if found) or the generic maker one.
+A second option in the preferences dialog allows you to choose whether darktable should attempt to apply a camera-specific base curve (if found) or the generic manufacturer one.

 # module controls